Professional Gamer Eli ‘True’ Clayton Feared Dead In Jacksonville Mass Shooting

 — watchpoint (@watchpoint11) August 26, 2018

-According to his official profile on EAsports, Eli “TrueBoy” Clayton is a 22-year-old competitive Madden player from Woodland Hills, California.
+According to his official profile on the website for EA Sports, Eli “TrueBoy” Clayton is a 22-year-old competitive Madden player from Woodland Hills, California.
 He is considered one of the best players in the league, and has won over $51,000 playing competitively.
-However, he still remains humble despite his success.
+However, he still remained humble despite his success.
 During a recent interview with EA’s Matt Franciscovich, Eli described himself as “I’m not a trouble maker.
 I’m always laughing and joking around.”

 If reports are true, Clayton’s passing is a tragic one that will impact everyone who knew him.
 Hearts go out to Eli and his family, and there are still those who hope he survived the tragedy.

 Unconfirmed claims about the shooter(s) are being passed around as well, with some reports claiming that a player committed the crime after losing a game.
 One player known as “Bread” is currently being pinned as the shooter.
-It is unclear whether or not this is true, and it is also unknown if this is the suspect the Sheriff’s Department reported dead.
+It is unclear whether or not this is true, and it is also unknown if this is the suspect that the Sheriff’s Department reported dead.

 Hearts go out for @True__818